Skip to main content

 • In this module, you will learn about common inheritance patterns of breast cancer and indications for screening for certain genes related to breast cancer.

-• Module 6: Lesson 1: Basic Mechanisms of Genetic Inheritance
+• Microlearning Module 6: Basic Mechanisms of Genetic Inheritance SCORM package

 Upon completion of this lesson, you will be able to: